Why is the textile industry so polluting?

 The primary factors contributing to this impact include:

-• The use of synthetic materials such as acrylic, nylon, and polyester, which are produced from fossil fuels.
+• The use of synthetic materials such as acrylic, nylon, and polyester, which are produced from fossil fuels, is one of the leading causes of pollution from the textile industry.

-• The consumption of water in the manufacturing process, often in regions where water is scarce.
+• The consumption of water in the manufacturing process, especially in regions where water is scarce, adds to water pollution from textile industry.

 • The discharge of toxic chemical elements into the air and water, including carcinogens and endocrine disruptors.